Yovani Gallardo: 2011 season

 On September 23, in his final regular season start, Gallardo struck out 11 Marlins.
 It was the third straight start in which Gallardo struck out at least 11 batters, and it ensured him another 200 strikeout season, his third in a row.
 As a result of this game, he became the first Brewers pitcher to notch 3 straight double digit strikeout starts, as well as 3 straight 200+ strikeout seasons.
-The only other pitchers to have three seasons of at least 200 strikeouts at 25 or younger over the last 20 years are Kerry Wood (1998, 2001 and 2002) and Félix Hernández (2009, 2010 and 2011).
+The only other pitchers to have three seasons of at least 200 strikeouts at 25 or younger over the previous 20 years were Kerry Wood (1998, 2001 and 2002) and Félix Hernández (2009, 2010 and 2011).

 Gallardo finished with a 17–10 record for the season with a 3.52 ERA, and 207 strikeouts (fifth in the league) in 207.1 innings pitched.
 His 17 wins were fourth in the NL.

 In Game 1 of the NLDS against the Arizona Diamondbacks, Gallardo pitched 8 innings, only surrendering 4 hits and a walk, and one earned run on a solo home run by Ryan Roberts.
 His nine strikeouts tied a franchise record for most strikeouts in a postseason game for the Brewers.
 Gallardo earned a win as the Brewers went on to win 4–1.
 Gallardo started game 5 of the NLDS, lasting 6 innings.
 Control was a problem for him throughout the game, bouncing multiple pitches in front of home.
 He threw 66 strikes in a 112-pitch, 6-inning effort.
 Gallardo didn't receive the decision, surrendering 1 earned run as the Brewers went on to win 3–2 in 10 innings.

 Gallardo finished in 7th place in Cy Young voting, the first time Gallardo had ever received votes for the award.